emhaihsan/deeplearningai-courses/deep-learning-specialization/1-neural-networks-and-deep-learning/w2-neural-networks-basic/notes.md

 9. Extension to logistic regression with parameters \(\mathbf{W}\) and \(B\): Update equations for both \(\mathbf{W}\) and \(B\).

 10. Note on calculus notation: Use of partial derivative symbol (\(\partial\)) for functions with multiple variables, and convention in code (\(\text{dw, db}\)) for update quantities.

+### Derivative

+1. The video aims to provide an intuitive understanding of calculus and derivatives, even for those who haven't encountered calculus since college.

+2. Deep learning applications don't necessarily require a deep understanding of calculus; the focus is on practical implementation.

+3. Viewers are encouraged to watch the videos and attempt homework and programming tasks to effectively apply deep learning.

+4. In week four, forward and backward functions will be introduced, simplifying calculus concepts for practical use in deep learning.

+5. A brief exploration of derivatives begins by examining the function \(f(a) = 3a\).

+6. A small change in \(a\) (0.001 to the right) results in a proportionally larger change in \(f(a)\), illustrating the concept of slope or derivative.

+7. The slope, or derivative, of the function \(f(a)\) at \(a = 2\) is found to be three, indicating that nudging \(a\) by 0.001 results in \(f(a)\) changing by three times as much.

+8. The formal definition of derivatives involves an infinitesimally small change in \(a\), but for simplicity, the text focuses on the practical concept of nudging \(a\) by 0.001.

+9. The function \(f(a) = 3a\) has a consistent slope of three at all points, demonstrating a constant rate of change regardless of the value of \(a\).